labnex/LabNex/README.md

 ## Translation

-We use [Crowdin](https://crowdin.com/project/labnex) for translations.
+LabNex use [Crowdin](https://crowdin.com/project/labnex) for translations.
 If your language is not listed, please request to add it to the project [here](https://github.com/labnex/LabNex/issues).

 **Link: https://crowdin.com/project/labnex**